targaryens/mac-dev-setup/README.md

 ## System preferences

-If this is a new computer, there are a couple of tweaks I like to make to the System Preferences.
+If this is a new computer, there are a couple of tweaks I like to make to the System Preferences and Finder.
 Feel free to follow these, or to ignore them, depending on your personal preferences.

 In **Apple Icon > System Preferences**: